 Fuse Pilates® Founder, Creative Director

 In 1999, acting under the fear of a slowing metabolism, Mariska took her first Pilates class.
-After a 2002 diagnosis of MS, her dedication to mind-body fitness grew.
-She became a dedicated yoga and Pilates practitioner and taught her first class a year later.
+After a 2002 diagnosis of MS, she became a devoted yoga and Pilates practitioner and taught her first class a year later.

 Mariska has a savant-level ability to remember exercises and the knowledge and creativity to design new ones.
 With thousands of hours of training under her belt, and even more in front of a class teaching, she knows why an exercise will work and how to make it (and you) work better, smarter, or harder.
 She has written 7 training manuals for the Fuse Method, with additional books in the works.

-Mariska also has mat certification through Power Pilates, additional apparatus, mat, and anatomy training through Balanced Body Pilates, Peak Pilates, and iM=X Pilates, and a certification in PureBarre.
+Mariska’s education in the movement arts is vast, including mat certification through Power Pilates, additional apparatus, mat, and anatomy training through Balanced Body Pilates, Peak Pilates, and a certification in PureBarre.
 She was one of DC’s first barre instructors, trained under Lotte Berk disciple and PureBarre founder Carrie Rezabek.
 She taught barre classes at B.Fit Studio from 2006-2011.

 Since 2010, Mariska has been working in a one-on-one mentorship with renowned Pilates Master Julian Littleford, founding member of the Physical Mind Institute and one of the world’s most innovative and creative Pilates instructors.
 She also studies regularly with Jennifer Kries, 2nd Generation Master Instructor, who is credited with bringing Pilates to the masses.

-Beyond fitness, Mariska received a 2006 holistic health coaching certification through the Institute for Integrative Nutrition (part of Columbia University’s continuing education curriculum) where she studied with Drs.
+Outside of fitness, Mariska received a 2006 holistic health coaching certification through the Institute for Integrative Nutrition (at that time – part of Columbia University’s continuing education curriculum) where she studied with Drs.
 Andrew Weil, Deepak Chopra, Barry Sears, and dozens of other leaders in the alternative health field.
-A former award-winning writer and creative director, Mariska puts those skills to good use as a frequent guest writer for fitness and lifestyle blogs (as well as creative directing Fuse’s website, marketing materials, and photos).
+A former award-winning writer, video producer, and creative director, Mariska puts those skills to good use as a frequent guest on fitness and lifestyle blogs.
+She also creative directs Fuse’s website, marketing materials, and photos.
+To learn more about Mariska or to check out her teaching, visit Pilates Anytime.

 Managing Partner, Co-Owner